utahjohnnymontana/DVD-Rip-Prep/README.md

 It is now also possible for the script to automatically generate segment maps.
 This is an experimental procedure and it doesn't always work well.
 If you have videos with relatively simple structures, like the example above in the Manual Mapping section, then it will probably be faster to make manual maps than to do it automatically.
 However, if your video has many small segments, the automatic mapper is likely to do the job faster.

 Drp uses an accessory script, smap, to do the mapping.
 If you have AUTOMAP enabled, then the whole process takes place automatically.
 If AUTOMAP is disabled, which is the default setting, then you need to run the smap script on each file yourself (smap file).
+If you have AUTOMAP enabled in drp and USERAMDISK enabled in smap, then you should run drp with sudo.
+Smap sets up and tears down a memory filesystem with every run and it needs root permissions to do that.
+Without using sudo, smap will prompt for authentication on each run and will wait for you to come back and type your password.

 Smap divides the file into hundreds or thousands of short segments and analyzes each of those to determine where frame rate changes occur in the file.
 It then outputs this data as a segment map file.
 Once the segment map file has been created, you can run drp normally and it will use the map file.